mkdirlove/PYDOS-TOOL/README.md

+## WARNING!!
+PLEASE DON'T ATTACK GOVERNMENT WEBSITES
- A script for using socks4/5 proxies to attack http servers.
+## A script for using socks4/5 proxies to attack http servers.

- I removed the mixed proxies flood because in my perspective, it doesn't give more performance when flooding.
+## I removed the mixed proxies flood because in my perspective, it doesn't give more performance when flooding.

- Features:
+## Features:
 - [x] CC mode
 - [x] Client IP(only get mode)

- Info:
+## Informations:
 - [x] Using Python3
 - [x] Added more human-like options
 - [x] Http Get  Flood